discoposse/templatizer/README.md

 # Make the script executable
 chmod +x create_rails_app.sh

-# Create a new Rails app
+# Create a new Rails app (will be created in parent directory)
 ./create_rails_app.sh myapp

 # Navigate to your new app
-cd myapp
+cd ../myapp

 # Start the development server
 bin/dev